Michigan law used to require a driver’s license suspension for drug convictions.

 - to and from a place of regularly occurring medical treatment for a serious condition

-Common Drug Crimes Resulting in Driver’s License Sanctions
+Common Drug Crimes That Used to Result in Driver License Sanctions

-A conviction for committing a controlled substance offense or an attempt or conspiracy conviction for a controlled substance offense will trigger a suspension of your driver license.
-Common examples of offenses resulting in a suspension include:
+A conviction for committing a controlled substance offense or an attempt or conspiracy conviction for a controlled substance offense used to trigger a suspension of your driver license in Michigan.
+Common examples of crimes that used to result in a suspension included:

 - Possession of a Controlled Substance (such as marijuana, cocaine, heroin, opioids, prescription medication, etc…)